jrandj/aws-security-specialty/README.md

 1. Analyze architecture and identify monitoring requirements and sources for monitoring statistics.

-    * CloudWatch is a monitoring service for AWS cloud resources and the applications you run on AWS.
+    * AWS CloudWatch is a monitoring service for AWS cloud resources and the applications you run on AWS.

     * CloudWatch can provide real time metrics, alarms, and notifications.
 CloudWatch Logs are pushed from some AWS services and are stored internally indefinitely.
-CloudWatch Events can provide a near real-time stream of system events.
+EventBridge can provide a near real-time stream of system events.

-    * Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

-    * Config requires an IAM role with read only permissions to the recorded resources, write access to the S3 logging bucket, and publish access to Simple Notification Service (SNS) if it is being used.

-    * Access to Config is restricted by requiring authentication with AWS and having the appropriate permissions set via IAM policies.
-Only administrators needing to setup and manage Config require full access.
-Read only permissions for Config should be provided for day-to-day use.

-    * CloudTrail can be used with Config to provide deeper insight into resources.
-CloudTrail can also be used to monitor access to Config, such as someone disabling Config.

-    * VPC Flow Logs monitor network traffic.

 1. Analyze architecture to determine which AWS services can be used to automate monitoring and alerting.

+	* AWS provides additional instance status data than the state (pending, running, stopping etc.) of an instance.
+This data can troubleshoot network connectivity, system power, software, and hardware issues on the host.
+These checks can be viewed in the console or using the CLI.

+	* A CloudWatch alarm can be created from the Status Checks tab of the instance.
+The action can be set to send a notification to AWS SNS.

+	* AWS EventBridge (previously called CloudWatch Events) can automate AWS services and respond automatically to system events.

 1. Analyze the requirements for custom application monitoring, and determine how this could be achieved.